Blades in the Dark: Publication history

 A crowd funding campaign began on March 9, 2015, against a goal of $7,500.
 Within one day the project had been fully funded.
 Over the course of the one-month period of the campaign a further twenty-three stretch goals were met, consisting of additional playbooks, campaign resources and full reskins of the game.
 When the campaign ended on April 9, it had raised a total $179,280 from 3,925 backers.

 Early access sales were opened for the digital version in early 2016 and the final version was released on January 30, 2017.

 In 2024, Harper released the expansion Blades in the Dark: Deep Cuts, which added new game mechanics and setting details to the base game.

 An official supplement titled Blades '68 is due for release in 2025.
 The supplement is designed by Tim Denee in consultation with John Harper.
 It features an updated setting 100 years in the future, as well as revised & expanded game systems.

 Forged in the Dark

 A Creative Commons licensed System Reference Document was released in December 2017 and allows people to use the "Forged in the Dark" game system for other games.
-Evil Hat Productions has published several Forged in the Dark games, including Band of Blades (John LeBoeuf-Little), Scum and Villainy (John LeBoeuf-Little), and Girl by Moonlight (Andrew Gillis).
+Evil Hat Productions has published several Forged in the Dark games, including Band of Blades (John LeBoeuf-Little, Stras Acimovic), Scum and Villainy (John LeBoeuf-Little, Stras Acimovic), and Girl by Moonlight (Andrew Gillis).
 As of April 2023, Itch.io lists over 300 products tagged as "Forged in the Dark," including the games Beam Saber (Austin Ramsay), CBR+PNK (Emanoel Melo), Bloodstone (Matteo Sciutteri), Songs For The Dusk (Kavita Poduri), and Mutants in the Night (Orion D. Black).